waynodiablo/Oystercard/pills/clojure.md

 ### Nesting

 You can next lists within lists.
-The result of one list is evaluated before being passed to another list (usually - we'll cover Macros soon).
+The result of one list is evaluated before being passed to another list.

 ```clojure
 (+ (inc (inc 3)) (- 7 2))